 Description

-These Puff Pastry Donuts (Cronuts are made using puff pastry sheets, deep-fried, and covered in a delicious glaze.
+These Puff Pastry Donuts (Cronuts) are made using puff pastry sheets, deep-fried, and covered in a delicious glaze.

 Ingredients

-- 2 Sheets Puff Pastry, defrosted
+- 2 Sheets Puff Pastry, thawed

 - 1 egg, whisked

-- vegetable oil, for frying
+- vegetable oil for frying

 - flour for dusting

-- GLAZE
+GLAZE

 - 2 c. powdered sugar